-As being left out 🙂 we followed the guide and other visitors to explore other parts of the thermal reserve.
+We then followed the guide to explore other parts of the thermal reserve.
 There was a carving school where only Maori men were accepted, and were paid to learn this traditional craft.
 Then there was a school for weaving, where kiwi women were trained to make dresses and accessories out of their native plants.
-But most fascinating of all were the erupting geysers and mud pools, the reasons that brought me to this ‘smelly’ town in the first place.
+But most fascinating of all were the erupting geysers and mud pools, the reasons that brought us to this ‘smelly’ town in the first place.
 Just as wild as I imagined.

 Māori people believe that geysers are a gift from the Gods.
 This Pohutu geyser is one of the most active and significant ones in the Taupo Volcanic Zone of New Zealand.
 Eruptions can last from a few minutes to several days. #igdaily #geothermal #wild #nature #traveljournal #travelblogger #volcano #NewZealand #Rotorua #timelapse #instagood #instagram #travel @new.new.zealand

-As we approached the Whakarewarewa geyser terrace, all eyes were on Pohutu, the big splash as its Maori name suggests.
+As we approached the Whakarewarewa geyser terrace, all eyes were on Pohutu, the ‘big splash’ as its Maori name suggests.
 The smell of rotten eggs was apparently stronger here but the dynamics of eruption and mesmerizing steam were such a feast to the eyes.
 Pohutu erupted constantly while we were there.
 She was born as a result of a volcanic eruption in the North Island over 240,000 years ago, and once at risk of losing her power because nearby residents tried to drill bores in the geothermal area.
-Now here she is alongside dozens of geyser vents in this valley, sending up spectacular jets of water and clouds of smoke into the air.
+Now there she was alongside dozens of geyser vents in this valley, sending up spectacular jets of water and clouds of smoke into the air.

 After tirelessly touring around Te Puia, we headed to Polynesian spa for a hot bathing in the wild and called it a day.
 We still had the geysers in sight only in a more relaxing place, watching seabirds while soaking ourselves in geothermal water.
 I knew then that some day I’d come back to this steamy city.